 - 2 tbsp tomato purée

-- 3 tbsp ground almond mixed with enough water to make a thick paste (around 6 tbsp water)
+- 3 tbsp ground almonds – mixed with enough water to make a thick (paste around 6 tbsp water)

 - 1 cup water

-- 400g tin butter beans - drained and rinsed
+- 400 g butter beans – drained and rinsed

 - 8 tbsp vegan yoghurt – unflavoured/unsweetened

-- 4 tbsp almond flakes - you can buy toasted ones or toast them at home (we'll cover that)
+- 4 tbsp almond flakes – you can buy toasted ones or toast them at home (as below)

-- Put a splash of oil in a large pan and bring to a medium heat.
+- Put a splash of oil in a large pan and bring to a medium heat.1 tsp oil

 - Add the onion, cinnamon stick and cardamom pods, cooking until the onion is soft and translucent.